Geraldo Perdomo Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Mets have a 4.46 team ERA that ranks 21st across all league pitching staffs.

-- Mets pitchers combine to surrender 114 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- In his last time out on Friday, the right-hander tossed five innings against the San Francisco Giants, allowing two earned runs while surrendering five hits.

-- The righty's most recent time out came on Wednesday against the Milwaukee Brewers, when he tossed five innings, surrendering two earned runs while giving up five hits.
+- The 36-year-old has a 5.94 ERA and 6.6 strikeouts per nine innings in 11 games this season, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.